suddi/parkinglot-api/README.md

 # To execute the linter separately
 npm run lint

-# To execute all 3
+# To execute linter, tests and generate code coverage
 npm test
 ````